-At Green Initiatives' 81st film screening and the 9th anniversary of the Global Financial Crisis, we are screening OKJA, a film about corporate greed, GMOs, animal agriculture, and how one girl's affection for her 'pet' takes her to another part of the world to rescue him from the hands of a giant multinational.
+At Green Initiatives' 81st film screening and the 9th anniversary of the Global Financial Crisis, we are screening OKJA, a film about corporate greed, GMOs, animal agriculture, and how one girl's affection for her 'pet' takes her to another part of the world to rescue her from the hands of a giant multinational.

 According to The Guardian, "Okja uses the trappings of sci-fi fantasy to ask uncomfortably down-to-earth questions about where our food comes from, exposing the savage teeth of consumerism behind the friendly smile of corporate capitalism."

 Film screening will be followed by a short discussion with Jenny M Tang, Producer of upcoming documentary, Zodiac 12.
 Film comes with Chinese subtitles.
 Light snacks and beverages will be served to our attendees.